swatirajesh277/ip/docs/README.md

 Displays all tasks in your list in the order they were added.
 This feature helps you view all tasks at once.

-# Exiting the Application ིྀི
+# Exiting the Application 𐙚

 You can exit the chatbot and save your changes to the storage file.